cmb69/slideshow_xh/README.md

   All JPEG, PNG and GIF images inside this folder will be used for the slideshow;
   there must be at least two images inside this folder.
-  If there are also `*.webp` images with the same basename as a recognized image, this are used instead, if WebP is supported by the browser.
+  If there are also `*.webp` and/or `*.avif` images with the same basename as a recognized image, these are used instead, if the image format is supported by the browser.
   All images should have the same aspect ratio.
 - `OPTIONS`:
   Any given option will override the respective value